Yoshimura buckling

 Yoshimura buckling, named after Japanese researcher Yoshimaru Yoshimura, is a triangular mesh buckling pattern found in thin-walled cylinders under compression along the axis of the cylinder that produces corrugated shape resembling the Schwarz lantern.
-This is the same pattern on found on the sleeves of Mona Lisa.
+This is the same pattern found on the sleeves of Mona Lisa.
 Due to its axial stiffness and origami-like ability, it is being researched in applications such as aerospace, civil engineering, and robotics in addressing problems relating to compactness and rapid deployment.
 However, broader use is currently limited by the absence of a general mathematical framework.

 History

 In 1941, crease patterns in cylindrical shells were first studied by Theodore von Kármán and Hsue-Shen Tsien at the California Institute of Technology, and was later independently studied by Yoshimaru Yoshimura in a 1951 Japanese paper, with an English version published in 1955.
 Isolation of Japan during and after World War II made Yoshimura unaware of the earlier work.